Cartrigger/angelauramc.github.io/markdown/patchnotes/IOS-SUPPORT.md

-# System support in future versions of PojavLauncher iOS
+# System support in future versions of AmethystLauncher iOS
 *This announcement will be covering the next 3 releases of PojavLauncher iOS.*

 We've made some great strides with the iOS port of PojavLauncher: fixing [1.17 and newer](./OGL32.md), bringing [OpenJDK 8 to iOS](./JDK8.md), and now unveiling an [jailed variant](./UNJAIL.md).
 However, all of the advancements we're making also stirred up old conversations, and we've come to a final conclusion: